 SUBMISSION AND EXHIBITION

 TAPPED is open to everyone.
-The only limitation is that entries must represent original works of art or design and each entrant must name one current or former professor or student as an exhibiting companion.
+The only limitation is that entries must represent original works of art or design and each entrant must name at least one current or former instructor or student as an exhibiting companion.

-Open to all traditional and non-traditional genre and media (including video, sculpture, photography, painting, drawing, printmaking, etc.)
+Open to all traditional and non-traditional genre and media (including sculpture, photography, painting, drawing, printmaking, etc.)

 $40 for up to three entries submitted. $10 per each additional entry.
 Fees are non-refundable.
 Number of entries is unlimited.